ARAFAH-LAWAL102/Metro-Bank-Analysis-Excel-Project/README.md

 ## Project Overview.

-This project provides a **comprehensive analysis of Metro Bank** across customers, accounts, transactions, branch operations, and complaints & risk.
+This project provides a **comprehensive analysis of Metro Bank** across customers, accounts, transactions, branch operations, and complaints & risk, aiming to improve customer retention, enhance operational efficiency and reduce risk exposure.
 The analysis was conducted entirely in **Excel**.

 ## Project Objectives
 - Analyze customer demographics, loyalty, and income segments.